A likelihood based sensitivity analysis for publication bias on summary ROC in meta-analysis of diagnostic test accuracy: Simulation studies

-As suggested in Section \ref{sec3}, tracking the trajectory of the summary operating points over $p$ might give us some insights on the underlying selective publication process.
-We randomly generated one dataset of meta-analysis with $S=50$ under Scenario No. 3 (Table \ref{tb:sno}) to illustrate how the summary operating points estimates could track the unselected studies.
-We considered the selective publication process under $c_1 = c_2$, $(c_1, c_2) = (1, 0)$, and $(c_1, c_2) = (0, 1)$ with the selection probability of $p = 0.5$.
-Based on the selected studies, SROC and summary operating points were estimated using the proposed model correctly specifying $(c_1, c_2)$, given $p=1, 0.9, 0.7, 0.5$.
-In the upper panels of Figure \ref{fig:sim-sauc}, the scatter plots of the selected (open circles) and unselected (cross) studies were shown in the SROC space.
-In the lower panels, SROC estimates over $p=1, 0.9, 0.7, 0.5$ and the trajectory of the summary operating points were shown.
-The regions of the selected studies were shown in solid outline and the unselected studies in dashed outline, respectively.
-The trajectories of the summary operating points seem to approach the region of unselected studies.
+As suggested in Section \ref{sec3}, tracking the trajectory of the SOP over the different marginal probability of selective publication $p$'s might give us some insights into the underlying selective publication mechanism.
+We randomly picked one dataset of meta-analysis with $S=50$ under Scenario No. 3 in Table \ref{tab:sce12} to illustrate how the SOP estimates could track the unpublished studies.
+We considered the selective publication mechanism of $(c_1, c_2) =(1/\sqrt{2}, 1/\sqrt{2})$, $(1, 0)$, and $(0, 1)$ with $p = 0.5$.
+Based on the published studies, the SROC curves and the SOP were estimated using the proposed method that correctly specifies $(c_1, c_2)$, given $p=1, 0.9, 0.7, 0.5$.
+In the upper panels of Figure \ref{fig:sim-sauc}, the scatter plots of the published (filled circle) and unpublished (open circle) studies are shown in the SROC space.
+The region, where published studies are, is shown with a solid curve and that for unpublished studies is with a broken curve.
+In the lower panels, the estimated SROC curves over $p=1, 0.9, 0.7, 0.5$ and the trajectories of the SOP are shown.
+All the trajectories of SOP seemed to move from the regions of the published studies to those of the unpublished studies, indicating that tracing the trajectories of the SOP is useful to identify the region of unpublished studies in the SROC space.